zenspi/daysi-mvp-hackathon/README.md

 ## 🤝 Contributing

-This project is designed for hackathons and rapid development:
+This project is designed for rapid development:

 1. Fork the repository
 2. Create feature branch: `git checkout -b feature/new-feature`